colored pencil instruction

 These colored pencil techniques cover the 5 main ways that you make marks with colored pencils: stippling, hatching, cross-hatching, back and forth stroke, and scumbling.
 You can see examples of these 5 techniques on the left!

 Once you master these colored pencil techniques, you can use these colored pencil techniques to layer colors over top of one another to create a rich, luminous depth.

-For this colored pencil instruction, I used Prismacolor Colored Pencils.
+For this colored pencil instruction, I used Prismacolor Colored Pencils (this links to Blick Art Materials, and if you make a purchase I get a small commission that helps support this site).
 These are my favorite brand of colored pencils because they are waxy and full of pigment.
 This allows them to create color that is so rich and luscious that your drawings actually resemble paintings!
 All of the drawings that you see on the right and left hand side of this page were created using Prismacolors.